 Only about two per year from 2015 through 2017.

-(ADUs are one of many ways to create more housing with no public subsidy.
-When LA removed its barriers, permits for ADU construction soared, from 257 in 2016 to 3,818 in 2017.)
+ADUs are one of many ways to create more housing with no public subsidy.
+Portland has seen a gradual rise over the past decade, from 60 in 2010 to 600 per year today.
+When LA removed its barriers, permits for ADU construction soared, from 257 in 2016 to 3,818 in 2017.
+Because of their small size, ADUs can cut lifetime carbon emissions by up to 40% compared with a medium-sized single-family home.

-- How many unrelated people can legally share a 10-bedroom house in Eugene?
+- How many unrelated people can legally share a 10-bedroom house in a residential neighborhood in Eugene?

 Eugene’s occupancy limit for unrelated people is five.
 This outdated rule has been removed as a Fair Housing violation by a number of cities, including Bend, but remains on the books here as of this writing.